Wafer bond characterization: Pull testing

 Measuring bond strength by pull testing is often the best way to get the failure mode in which you are interested.
 Additionally, and unlike a shear test, as the bond separates, the fracture surfaces are pulled away from each other, cleanly enabling accurate failure mode analysis.
 To pull a bond requires the substrate and interconnect to be gripped; because of size, shape and material properties, this can be difficult, particularly for the interconnection.
 In these cases, a set of accurately formed and aligned tweezer tips with precision control of their opening and closing is likely to make the difference between success and failure.

 The most common type of pull tests is a Wire Pull test.
 Wire Pull testing applies an upward force under the wire, effectively pulling it away from the substrate or die.

 Shear testing

 Shear testing is the alternative method to determine the strength a bond can withstand.
 Various variants of shear testing exist.
 Like with pull testing, the objective is to recreate the failure mode of interest in the test.
 If that is not possible, the operator should focus on putting the highest possible load on the bond.

-White Light Interferometers
+White light interferometers

 White light interferometry is commonly used for detecting deformations of the wafer surface based on optical measurements.
 Low-coherence light from a white light source passes through the optical top wafer, e.g. glass wafer, to the bond interface.
 Usually there are three different white light interferometers: